{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Executing Soft Skills Training

 Soft skills generally consist of multiple attributes that can be widely used in many scenarios.
-Examples of soft skills include but are not limited to the following:

 • Personal traits such as empathy or work ethic